Have a question? It might just be answered below:

 Do you have a studio where I can visit?

-I work from my teeny tiny home, in a teeny tiny studio/office, which I happily share with my cat, dog, and husband.
+For now, I work from my teeny tiny home, in a teeny tiny studio, which I happily share with my weird and socially-awkward animals.
 Here, there is not much in the way of separation between home (private) space and work (business) space.

 Once my art is scanned and in digital format, the originals are promptly packaged up and stored safely in my basement studio - not spread out or displayed on the walls or shelves.
 Same with product samples and handmade items: put away in boxes, as there just isn't really a place to spread it all out.